 LinkedIn is where, by far, the largest number of professionals gather to stay connected and informed, advance their careers, and work smarter.
 More than 467 million professionals are on LinkedIn.
 These are the decision makers, influencers, and leaders of today and tomorrow - the people you want to target, all in one place.

-Professionals are not just coming to LinkedIn in huge numbers; they're engaging with a huge purpose.
+LinkedIn in huge numbers; they're engaging with a huge purpose.
 They're coming specifically to connect to networks, brands and opportunities by engaging with high-quality content across the LinkedIn platform.
 This is a very different mindset and intent from other social media platforms; we're driven by our members' professional aspirations.